JoseMachado-CE/CineShow/README.md

 I wanted to have a contact form where the user could go and easily fill out their information in order to receive updates from the website owner.

 * **Implementation**
 To be able to forward with this plan, I have picked the form code from [bootstrap](https://getbootstrap.com) and then with a little help of CSS3 the form would be created.
-I also plan to implement emailJS where the customer would really get an email back from the website owner.
+I also plan to implement emailJS where the user would really get an email back from the website owner.

 * **Test**
 The test used on the contact form was through filling the form many times with some spaces being left blank in order to see whether the website would acuse the user of a mandatory space that had to be filled out.
 Another test has been done through emailJS emailing myself to see whether this software would respond me back.